ss-bb/Warhammer/README.md

 Using Backbones : The goal is to have a strong model that will allow to add avery race as easy as possible.

 basic model will include :

 FullUnitIfno(M,CC,...,point cost,TYPE (giant/metal) ,SPECIAL HABILITY(firethrower) , Race(dwarf)).

-unit(M,CC,...)
+unit(M,CC,...).

-Element(something) for things like moutain/forest but also special unit like dwarf anvil and so.
+Element(something) for things like moutain/forest.

-equipement
+equipement.

-troop(unit, nb, tequipement -> (for now i will supose that troop special hability like "charge buffle" for ogre will be an "equipement"))
+troop(unit, nb, tequipement -> (for now i will supose that troop special hability like "charge buffle" for ogre will be an "equipement")).

-<span style="color:red">How to deal with Special Hability and item in a global way ? </span>
+How to deal with Special Hability and item in a global way ?

 at begining, some unit will be hard in the model.
 Then have a BDD (sqlite enough) to recover race unit.